 - iv.
-Access route for ambulance and the evacuation plan; - v.
-Address of the venue and cross street; - vi.
-Name and address of the nearest emergency room; - vii.
+Access route for ambulance and the evacuation plan - v.
+Address of the venue and cross street

+- vi.
+Name and address of the nearest emergency room; imaging clinic; emergency dentist. - vii.
 Name and phone number of a person in charge of non-urgent transportations to the hospital.
-A car/van and the driver should be on standby during the event. - viii.
-Contact information of one member of the organizing committee; - ix.
-Contact information of all the medical staff.
+A car/van and the designated driver should be on standby during the event. - viii.
+Contact information of one member of the organizing committee - ix.
+Contact information of all the medical staff